 Over recent years legislation regarding the capture, retention and processing of personal information has been significantly tightened.
-PCI DSS, the Privacy Act in Australia, GDPR in Europe and the recent Privacy Bill in New Zealand all impose restrictions on what information can and cannot be retained and places greater responsibility on organisations to ensure they secure this information.
+PCI DSS, the Privacy Act in Australia, GDPR in Europe and the recent Privacy Bill in New Zealand all impose restrictions on what information can and cannot be retained and place greater responsibility on organisations to ensure they secure this information.

 This has an impact on contact centres, trading floors and the public sector all of which have been recording and retaining calls for many years.
-If this is you, then you probably have multiple legacy recording platforms that you are maintaining, each of which hols many thousands of hours of voice recordings across millions of individual conversations, in various formats, and are unlikely to be as secure as they should be.
+If this is you, then you probably have multiple legacy recording platforms that you are maintaining, each of which holds many thousands of hours of voice recordings across millions of individual conversations, in various formats, and are unlikely to be as secure as they should be.

 Personal Information & Toxic Data

-Contained within these legacy call recordings is personal information about customers you need to secure, payment card details you should not be retaining under PCI DSS and potential toxic data about customers you no longer have any legitimate right to be retaining information on.
+Contained within these legacy call recordings is personal information about customers you need to secure, payment card details you should not be retaining under PCI DSS and potentially toxic data about customers you no longer have any legitimate right to be retaining information on.

 What is more, in most countries, citizens have the right to serve a subject access request on companies and these companies are mandated to declare all the information they are holding on that customer including retained call recordings.
-For most organisations this poses a significant challenge with no real way of identifying all recordings pertaining to a particular customer let alone having the ability to execute on any ‘rights to be forgotten.’
+For most organisations, this poses a significant challenge with no real way of identifying all recordings pertaining to a particular customer let alone having the ability to execute on any ‘rights to be forgotten.’

 The First Step is Consolidation

 Robot Process Automation now makes it possible to extract calls out of legacy and proprietary recording platforms and ingest these into a single consolidated platform.
 This automation not only enables the physical recording to be ingested, but also all related metadata to be preserved and used to tag the calls in the consolidated platform.